vsui/hypergraph-k-cut/README.md

 That is, `E[# hyperedges that contain v] * P >> weight of hyperedge that crosses between components`.

 For `n = 100`, `m1 = 20`, `p1 = 0.3`, `m2 = 10`, `p2 = 0.4`, `k=3`, `P = 10` will generate a hypergraph with 100 vertices,
-20 edges lying entirely in each cluster that samples within the cluster with 0.3 weight, 10 edges that are sampled from all vertices with 0.4 weight, three clusters, and all edges that are entirely within a cluster have weight multiplied by 10.
+20 edges lying entirely in each cluster that samples within the cluster with probability 0.3, 10 edges that are sampled from all vertices with probability 0.4, three clusters, and all edges that are entirely within a cluster have weight multiplied by 10.
+Weights are ignored for unweighted graphs.

 ## Algorithms